-For example KISS FC is forced to operate at 1kHz (1000us looptime), while the fastest Betaflight can run is 8kHz (125us looptime).
-Raceflight can even do that at 32kHz.
+For example KISS FC operates at only 1kHz (1000us looptime), while Betaflight normally runs 8KHz (125us looptime) and Raceflight can even do 32KHz.

-The reason we want higher looptime is to reduce latency in the system.
-But there are so many other factors that can cause delay than just PID loops, for example:
+The reason we want higher FC looptime is to reduce latency, but there are so many other things that can introduce delay other than just PID loops:

-- Gyro Sensor Delay (such as the built-in Low-Pass filter and sampling rate)
+- Gyro Sensor Delay (caused by the built-in low-pass filter and limited sampling rate)

-- ESC Protocol (time for data to travel from FC to ESC) and motor refresh rate (how often ESC updates motor)
+- Motor refresh rate (how often ESC updates motor)

-- Motor/Propeller Physical Delay (aka, the reaction time or change of RPM)
+- Motor/Propeller Physical Delay (aka, motor reaction time or, change of RPM)

-- Moment of inertia of a quadcopter (related to frame and weight distribution)
+- Moment of inertia of a quadcopter (which is related to the weight distribution of the quad)

-In this article we will focus on the first 3 things in this list, which are more related to FC looptime and can be improved in the software.
+In this article we will focus on the first 3 things in this list, which are more closely related to FC looptime and can be improved in the FC software.

-Most F3 FC these days are capable of 8KHz looptime, while some F4 can even do 32KHz.
-However apart from processor speed, Gyro sampling rate also has an impact on how fast you can run your looptime.
+Most F3 flight controllers these days are capable of 8KHz looptime, while some F4 can do 16KHz or even 32KHz.
+However, apart from processor speed, Gyro sampling rate also plays an important part in determining the maximum looptime in your mini quad.

 Gyro Sampling Rate